divinelydemonic/Kidney-Disease-Prediction-using-ML/README.md

 high blood pressure, and by using models such as these we would be able to

 predict, detect, prevent as well as properly cure such diseases.

+4. LITERATURE REVIEW

+Several studies have been performed on disease prediction using machine learning.

+The prediction of disease using different ml algorithm help us to find accuracy among

+ML models.

+Bemando et al. investigated the relationship between blood-related diseases and

+their features utilizing classifier methods such as Gaussian NB, Bernoulli NB, and

+Random Forest.

+These three algorithms anticipate and offer statistical findings in a variety of ways.

+In this experiment, we discovered that Nave Bayes estimated accuracy was higher

+than that of other algorithms.
+[6]

+Kumar and Polepaka devised a technique for illness prediction in the medical field.

+They employed Random Forest and CNN as well as other machine learning

+methods.

+For illness dataset classification, precision, recall, and F1-score, these algorithms

+deliver better results.
+In this experiment, Random Forest outperformed other

+algorithms in terms of accuracy and statistical performance.

+On the kidney disease dataset, Nithya et al. developed a method for categorization

+and cluster-based analysis.

+On diverse sets of photos, the authors utilized the K-Means clustering technique to

+collect the closest familiar images.
+They calculated 99.61 percent classification

+accuracy using Artificial Neural Networks for Kidney Disease Image Prediction.
+[3]

+The purpose of the proposed model is to predict whether the patient will suffer or

+develop chronic kidney disease in the future if he continues their lifestyle.

+This information can be used to determine whether the kidney disease is using eGFR

+(glomerular filtration rate), which helps the doctor plan the appropriate treatment.

+Estimated glomerular filtration rate (eGFR) defines the degree of kidney disease and

+measures kidney function.

+A combination of estimated glomerular filtration rate (GFR), age, diet, existing

+medical conditions, and albuminuria can be used to assess the severity of kidney

+disease, but requires more accurate information about the risk to the kidney is

+required to make clinical decisions about diagnosis, treatment, and prognosis.
+[8]

+While the factors mentioned provide a valuable starting point, a more

+comprehensive evaluation might involve additional tests like kidney ultrasounds,

+biopsies, or genetic screenings.
+[10]

+These can pinpoint the underlying cause of the kidney damage, assess the extent of

+scarring, and identify potential complications.
+[4]

+This more detailed picture allows healthcare professionals to tailor treatment plans

+to address the specific issues at hand, potentially slowing disease progression and

+improving long-term outcomes for the patient.